 When the Revolution (now known as the Wii) was still in development, series director Katsuya Eguchi considered creating a title for console when Animal Crossing: Wild World was still being developed for the Nintendo DS.
 Due the massive success from the game, he went on to bring the game to the new console where he further improved on the foundations of the new features.

 Development for the game was rather silent, due to the team working on other titles such as Wii Sports until the game was unveiled as Animal Crossing: City Folk.
-Though it was a cut-and-pasted port of Wild World with better graphics and new features, it was still a good game for its time especially in the bygone days of Nintendo Wi-Fi Connection.
+Though it was a remastered and expanded port of Wild World with better graphics and new features, it was still a good game for its time especially in the bygone days of Nintendo Wi-Fi Connection.

 - Nov.
 23rd - Animal Crossing: Wild World is released for the Nintendo DS in Japan.

 - Apr. - Eguchi wants to bring Wild World on to Revolution, and development presumably starts.

 - May 8th - The Revolution is revealed, as the Wii.
 The placeholder title was changed to simply "Animal Crossing".
 He also explained the details of what would become the concept for the final game.

 - Feb. - "Animal Crossing Wii" is listed as a title in Nintendo's launch window.
 At that time, the game had a "TBA" date and few details were released.